datafold/data-diff/README.md

 ### But first, what's a diff?

-Diffing compare two files and tells you how they're different.
+Diffing compares two files and tells you how they're different.
 It's there for you when your test suite doesn't cover every edge case.

 You already know about `git diff`, which helps code reviewers see what's changed.
 A `data-diff` does the same thing, but between two data tables.